shahabi8/Training/system_design/system.md

 For range queries (e.g., finding all emails starting with a particular letter), the partitioning scheme can be designed to keep related terms together, optimizing range query performance.

+Hybrid approach

+1. Document Storage by ID (Document ID Hashing):

+    Primary Storage: In the hybrid approach, documents are primarily stored by hashing their unique document IDs.
+This hash determines which node in the distributed system stores the document.
+    Even Distribution: By hashing the document IDs, you ensure that documents are evenly distributed across the nodes, which helps balance the storage and query load.
+    Point Queries: When a query requests a specific document by its ID, the system can directly hash the ID to locate the node where the document is stored, making retrieval efficient.

+2. Term-Based Indexing (Term Hashing):

+    Inverted Index: Alongside storing documents by their ID, the system maintains an inverted index.
+An inverted index is a data structure that maps each term (or keyword) to a list of document IDs where that term appears.
+    Term Hashing: The terms themselves are hashed to determine which node in the distributed system will store the list of document IDs associated with each term.
+This allows the system to efficiently handle queries that search for documents containing specific terms.
+    Efficient Content Queries: When a query involves searching for documents containing a particular term, the system can directly access the nodes responsible for that term's index.
+The node then returns the list of document IDs that contain the term.

 Data cardinality refers to the uniqueness of data values contained in a column (attribute) of a database.
 High Cardinality: